breatheco-de/content/src/content/lesson/what-is-debugging-code.md

 Debugging becomes more challenging as your application grows into more pieces that connect.
 This is why it's imperative to constantly run your code on almost every change (hot reload) instead of waiting until you have made many changes.
 Remembering the latest change you made to your code before the bug showed up gives you a lot of leverage.

-> 😎 Pro tip: Generally, what was the line of code that you last updated: Was it in the front-end?
-Or the back-end?
+> 😎 Pro tip: Generally, what was the line of code that you last updated: Was it in the front end?
+Or the back end?

 I'm going to assume the worst: You have no idea when the bug first appeared and have made many changes since the last time you ran your application.
 So these are the clues you have to watch to start debugging:

-**In the front-end:**
+**In the front end:**
 + Check for an error message in the developer console.
 + Check for a request error in the network tab.

-**In the back-end:**
+**In the back end:**
 + If you are building on a server: Check for the request log.
 + Check for exceptions in the terminal.

-There is a 99% probability your error will show up on any of these outputs, but that does not mean the error belongs to the front or back-end; you must read the error first.
+There is a 99% probability your error will show up on any of these outputs, but that does not mean the error belongs to the front or back end - you **must** read the error first.

 #### Reading errors from the developer console